 Bozoma Saint John

-Bozoma Saint John family background is Ghanaian, but she was born on January 21, 1977, in Connecticut, United States.
+Bozoma Saint John's family background is Ghanaian, but she was born on January 21, 1977, in Connecticut, United States.
 Bozoma Saint John is a renowned American businesswoman and seasoned marketing executive who is currently holding the position of chief marketing officer at William Morris Endeavor.
-Before her current post, she was a chief brand officer at Uber and marketing executive at Apple Music until June 2017 after joining the company as part of the acquisition of Beats Music.
+Before her current post, she was a chief brand officer at Uber and a marketing executive at Apple Music until June 2017 after joining the company as part of the acquisition of Beats Music.

 Saint John, though, was born in the United States, grew up for a while in Ghana before moving back to the States when she was 12 years old.
 Her father was a member of the Ghana Army and a clarinet player.